When do I need to run EVOware™ Vs. Gemini™ ? What are the differences?

 Why buy a 150 over a 100?

 The compact size of the 100 is initially appealing especially when lab space is at a premium.
 But once the scientist starts to use the instrument it frequently gets too small of what they find they can do with it.
 The configurability of robotic instruments lend themselves for use by more than one process.
 Different processes can require different automation devices as well as specific carriers.
 In addition, the price differential when purchasing from Konnis is a small fraction to go from a 100 to a 150, so the decision is typically obvious.
 Therefore unless there is only one specific use the instrument will ever be used for, Konnis recommends going with the 150 as a good compromise between functionality and space.

-What does RSP mean in the Genesis model name?
+What does RSP(tm) mean in the Genesis model name?

 Robotic Sample Processors

 SBS Footprint, Stands for “Society for Biomolecular Screening”.
+This form factor is also referred to as SLAS/ANSI form factor.
 Dimensions required of a microplate that is considered to meet the standards.
 Using standard sized carriers and adapters help to ensure interchangeability.

 ANSI/SLAS 1-2004: Microplates — Footprint Dimensions